carissableker/thresholding/README.md

 optimal threshold for the graph.

 The components of this repository are:
+ - C++ threshold analysis code
- - C++ threshold anlysis code
+ - C++ threshold code
+ - Bash script to output a threshold graph
  - script to output a histogram of the edge weights of a graph
- - Python3 Jupyter notebook to analyse the results of the thresholding analysis code
+ - Python3 Jupyter notebook to analyse the results of the thresholding analysis code -
- - script to output a threshold graph

 ## Installation
 ---